jimmyreturnz/jimmyreturnz/readme.md

 I'm a passionate **Data Scientist** that loves transforming data into a useful data product to accommodate tasks and projects \
 I'm also a **Forex Trader** with over 2 years of real experience in the financial markets.\
 Currently deepening my knowledge in Data Science / Data Analysis. and also exploring possibilities in Automation on various fields.\
-You might also have seen me from the **osu!** and **tetr.io** communities!
+Perhaps I might convert myself into AI Engineer somedays soon, just for the sake of 'domain expansion' 👀 You might also have seen me from the **osu!** and **tetr.io** communities!

 ---

-## 🛠️ - Data Science & Technical Skills
+## 🛠️ Data Science & Technical Skills

 - **Languages:** Python, R, SQL
 - **Libraries:** Pandas, NumPy, Matplotlib, Seaborn, sklearn